 Preparation for application submission generally starts with planning phase.
-Often, submission for product registration takes place in the last stage of lengthy product development process.
+As noted, submission for product registration generally takes place in the last stage of lengthy product development process.
 Even so, applicants need to initiate discussions on submission strategy from an early stage of product development and establish a clear strategy for submission.
 Clarification of product profile as well as its update according to ongoing development program is a critical part of such strategic discussions.
-For that purpose, some companies use a document so-called 'Target Product Profile', a summary format of product development program described in terms of labeling concepts.
+For that purpose, some companies use a document so-called 'Target Product Profile', a summary format of a drug development program described in terms of labeling concepts.

-It is also important for applicants to conduct clinical and non-clinical studies as necessary in compliance with the up-to-date regulatory standards, guidelines and regulations.
-Applicants shall strive to obtain and understand the regulatory information necessary for product development and registration.
+It is also important for applicants to conduct clinical and non-clinical studies in compliance with the up-to-date regulatory standards, guidelines and regulations.
+Applicants shall endeavor to obtain the regulatory information necessary for drug development and registration.
+Also, applicants need to cooperate with the review authorities so that appropriate regulations will be publicized in a timely manner.

-It should be noted that progress has been made in regulatory convergence and harmonization by international cooperation scheme among the regulatory authorities, e.g. The International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH), Harmonization of Standards and Technical Requirements in The Association of Southeast Asian Nations (ASEAN) and The International Medical Device Regulators Forum (IMDRF).
-It is necessary that applicants keep abreast with not only local but also regional and international standards, guidelines and regulations, and update their own submission strategy accordingly.
+It should be noted that progress has been made in regulatory convergence and harmonization by international cooperation scheme among the regulatory authorities, e.g. The International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) and Harmonization of Standards and Technical Requirements in The Association of Southeast Asian Nations (ASEAN).
+It is necessary that applicants keep eyes on not only local but also regional and international standards, guidelines and regulations, and update their own submission strategy accordingly.